DSpace/DSpace/dspace/src/main/docker-compose/README.md

 3. Visit the Keycloak Admin Console via https://localhost/auth (if it doesn't respond immediately be patient.
 Keycloak sometimes takes a minute or two).
 4. Login as default Admin (admin/admin)
-5. Add a new Realm (hover over realm selector).
+5. Add a new Realm (hover over realm selector, top-left corner where it says "Master").
 Name it "dspace-realm"
 6. Add a new Client (Clients -> Create).
 Give it a Client ID of "dspace-rest" & a root URL of https://localhost/server
 7. Edit that Client, on the "Settings" tab change the "Access Type" dropdown from "public" to "confidential".
 Click Save
 8. Now for that Client, a "Credentials" tab appears.
 There you'll find the Secret key.